10 Meaningful New Year’s Resolutions for Your Office

 Your physical office can play a huge role in your employees’ productivity, collaboration, and happiness.
 In fact, in our blog post, How Office Design Can Help Your Team Work Better, interior designer Morgan Thomas suggests that our behaviors are directly driven by the space we’re in.

-Try sprucing up your workplace with easy and affordable improvement, such as:
+Try sprucing up your workplace with easy and affordable improvements, such as:

 - Artwork – Anything visual, including paintings, prints, and even figurines, can all add some life and bring character to your space.